yochaigal/cairn/wip/2e/forest-seeds.md

 ### Denizens

-**Traits**: Stable, Invasive
+**Traits**: Stable, Territorial

-They value stability above all things.
-They will do whatever it takes - including invading other lands - to maintain that stability.
+Wish to return to the stability they once knew, but are threatened by ancient forest boundaries.

-**Forest Agenda**: Expansion, Fragmentation
+**Forest Agenda**: Purification, Infestation

-The spirit of the forest is bent on expanding the forest's reach to some adjacent lands, but fears that spreading their forces too thin might break their hold over the forest.
+The spirit of the forest wants nothing more than to purify itself of the disease that has taken hold.
+An infestation of Giant Spiders (**9**) have spun webs throughout, killing far too many creatures and undermining the ecosystem.

 ### Forest Theme

-Looking at our table results (including trails and POIs), we can surmise that this forest was once a peaceful place, mediated by an old witch.
-After she died her magic lived on, but began poisoning the forest she had once protected.
-When the weather spell she'd maintained for years became unstable, its disorder began to seep into the trees and plants, and eventually into the forest's inhabitants as well.
+For decades, order and stability of the forest was kept in check through an agreement between the forest witch **Anglwyst** and **Dormin**, the Wood's champion.
+The witch would use her magic to keep the trees and animals healthy, while the champion would ensure that hunters only kill creatures deemed expendable, indicated by a shock with white in their fur.
+The pact was magical and impermeable, and the forest was divided, barring both the witch nor the champion from crossing its boundary.

+After the old witch died, one of her spells grew wild, then dangerous.
+Now a magical disease has begun to infect the trees and creatures, threatening to consume the entire forest.
+Hunters call it the _Withering_, as the magic petrifies and then freezes everything it touches.

 ## Trails